How climate change keeps people in poverty

 For most of us, living on less than $2 a day seems far removed from reality.
 But it is the reality for roughly 800 million people around the globe.
 Approximately 10% of the global population lives in extreme poverty, meaning that they're living below the poverty line of $1.90 per day.

 There is some good news: In 1990, that figure was 1.8 billion people.
 We've made progress.
 But in the last few years we've also begun to move backwards — in 2019, estimates were closer to 600 million people living in extreme poverty.
 Climate change and conflict have both hindered progress.
 The global economic impact of the COVID-19 pandemic only made matters worse.

-There’s no one catchall solution to poverty, nor is there a single cause of poverty.
-In fact, most cases of poverty in 2021 are the result of a combination of factors.
+There’s no one single solution to poverty.
+There isn't a single cause of poverty, either.
+In fact, most cases of poverty in 2022 are the result of a combination of factors.
 Understanding what these factors are and how they work together is a critical step to sustainably ending poverty.

 Let's start with something both simple and complex: Inequality is easy enough to understand as a concept.
 When one group has fewer rights and resources based on an aspect of their identity compared to others in a community, that's inequality.
 This marginalization could be based on caste, ability, age, health, social status or — most common and most pervasive — gender.